rajvipulraj401/IntvQuestionsFINAL/js.md

 ### ✅ **Similarity first**

-Both **arrow functions** and **normal functions** in JavaScript allow you to define functions, and they can be used for performing tasks like calculations, manipulating data, or handling events.
-They both are function definitions, but the key difference lies in **how they handle certain things**, particularly **`this`** and how they are written.
+Both **arrow functions** and **normal functions** are used to define functions in JavaScript.
+They can take parameters, return values, and be passed as arguments or used as callbacks.but they both have some differences .

 ---